microsoftgraph/msgraph-sdk-python/docs/general_samples.md

 client = GraphServiceClient(request_adapter)
 ```

-Using a custom `httpx.AsyncClient` instance:
+## Creating a Graph client using a custom `httpx.AsyncClient` instance

 ```py
 from msgraph import GraphRequestAdapter